James Clavell's Shōgun

-James Clavell's Shōgun is an interactive fiction video game written by Dave Lebling and published by Infocom in 1989.
-It was released for the Amiga, Apple II, DOS, and Macintosh.
+James Clavell's Shōgun is a graphic and text adventure game written by Dave Lebling game and published by Infocom in 1989.
+It was released for the Amiga, Apple II, MS-DOS, and Mac.
 The game is based on the 1975 novel Shōgun by James Clavell.
-It is Infocom's thirty-third game.
+It was Infocom's thirty-third game.

 Plot

 The game reproduces many of the novel's scenes, few of which are interconnected in any way.
 The player assumes the role of John Blackthorne, pilot-major of the Dutch trading ship Erasmus.
 During a voyage in the Pacific Ocean in the year 1600, the Erasmus is shipwrecked in Japan.
 Blackthorne must survive in a land where every custom is as unfamiliar to him as the language.
 After learning some of the society's ways, he is drawn into a political struggle between warlords and falls in love with a Japanese woman.
 Eventually, he embraces Japanese life and is honored as a samurai.